berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

     -O mountpoint=/ -R /mnt \
     boot /dev/disk/by-id/virtio-serial_number-part2
 ```
+If an error occurs, use the `-f` flag to force the override.

 3.2 Create the root ZFS pool

 This is guide is for an unencrypted root partition as it's assuming the access to the machine is via SSH only.
-In this senario, you won't be able to enter the passphrase to decrypt the partition on boot.
+In this scenario, it won't be possible to enter the passphrase to decrypt the partition on boot.
 This pool will be called `ubuntu` in this guide, other guides refer to this as `rpool`.
-On systems that can automatically install to ZFS, the root pool is named `rpool` by default, so do as you wish.
+On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
+The choice of name is arbitrary, choose one that works for the server environment.

 ```bash
 zpool create -o ashift=12 \